Skip to main content

 What can non-developers build with vibe coding in 2026?

 Non-developers routinely build CRM dashboards, customer intake portals, project trackers, content calendars, internal knowledge bases, sales pipelines, event management apps, and public-facing websites.
-Taskade Genesis apps include built-in AI chat, automation workflows, and can be published to custom domains.
+Taskade Genesis apps include built-in AI chat and automation workflows, with custom domains on Business+.

 How much does vibe coding cost for non-developers?

-Taskade Genesis starts free with a paid Starter plan at $8/month.
-Pro is $20/month for 10 users with unlimited AI and app generation.
-Competitors charge more: Bolt.new ($20/month), Replit ($25/month), Lovable ($25/month).
+Taskade Genesis starts free (3 apps, 1 agent, up to 3,000 credits).
+Starter is $6/month (annual) for unlimited apps.
+Pro is $16/month for 10 users with unlimited agents and automations.
+Business ($40/month) adds custom domains.
+Competitors charge more: Bolt.new ($20/month), Replit ($25/month), Lovable ($25/month) — and none include AI agents or automations at any price.
 Code-focused tools like Cursor ($20/month) also require separate hosting and deployment costs.

 Is vibe coding secure enough for business applications?

 Yes.
-Taskade Genesis apps run within a managed workspace with enterprise-grade security, SOC 2 compliance, and role-based access control (7 permission tiers).
+Taskade Genesis apps run within a managed workspace with enterprise-grade security, SOC 2 aligned practices, and role-based access control (7 permission tiers).
 Unlike code-output tools where you manage your own security stack, Genesis handles authentication, data storage, and access control natively.

 How long does it take to build an app with vibe coding?